Nonagon-Media/sysconfigs/README.md

         1. No more errors in any shellcheck linting
         2. conn function has been rewritten to ignore the tld and use only the value of $1 passed to it
         3. kp function has been edited to work around shellcheck's quoting standards.
 Double-quotes inside double-quotes

+        FUNCTIONS:
+                conn is an SSH-wrapper that changes your window title if you are using tmux mcd creates a directory and cd's into it extract uncompresses a file based on it's extention.
+It requires the referenced compression utility to be installed comstat lists the user's 10 most-used commands sysinfo displays basic system info (duh)
+                kp is a kill -9 wrapper.
+Kills all pids resulting from pidof $1 charcount counts the number of characters in a given string installed checks to see if a package is installed (ubuntu/debian only) genpass creates a 20-character secure password.
+Requires pwgen to be installed genhash creates a hash of a password...but not a very strong hash.
+Better options exist.
+Requires makepasswd to work properly clip takes a string and puts it in your clipboard.
+Requires xclip crawl does a recursive grep on the current directory or a given directory